CREATE x YOUR x CULTURE

-We are developing an experimental monthly Social Club with our neighbour McNeills, held on the last Friday of every month.
+We run an experimental Social Club once a month with our neighbour McNeills, held on the last Friday of every month.
 This is an evolving space that brings people together and encourages informal discussion centred around creative practice and how this connects us with the wider culture and environment we are all embedded within.

 Music is central to the space as both a communal activity and a direct way to collectively release some energy.
-Through this space we attempt to create the conditions for the emergence of an as yet unknown larger cultural programme that can begin to tackle the prevailing societal mindset that places debt based market economics above every other aspect of being.
-This may be a bit ambitious and driven by wishful thinking for what is essentially a boozer in the Southside of Glasgow, but we'll give it a go and see if we can plant some seeds that talk of symbioses, collaboration, reciprocity and the mesmeric power of our technology now making the human species a major geophysical event.
+Through this space we attempt to create the conditions for the emergence of an as yet unformed larger cultural programme that can begin to tackle the prevailing societal mindset that places debt based market economics above every other aspect of being.
+This may be a bit ambitious and driven by wishful thinking for what is essentially a boozer in the Southside of Glasgow, but we'll give it a go and see if we can plant some seeds that talk of symbioses, collaboration, relationship, reciprocity and the mesmeric power of our technology now making the human species a major geophysical, and potentially cataclysmic, event.

-ARC Independent are producing two events at McNeills to help amplify and connect with the knowledge and wisdom from the indiginous leaders of the global South who will be attending the Glasgow COP26 in November 2021.
-These elders and younger spokes people, who are at the forefront of a system that oppresses indigenous rights to land across the globe, will be based in the Southside of Glasgow throughout COP26 and are especially keen to communicate their message of struggle for the rights to their ancestral lands with the local people of Glasgow.
+ARC Independent engaged with the Minga Indigena during their time in Glasgow to help amplify and connect with the knowledge and wisdom from the indiginous leaders of the global South.
+These elders and younger spokes people, who are at the forefront of a system that oppresses indigenous rights to land across the globe, were based in the Southside of Glasgow throughout COP26 and were especially keen to communicate their message of struggle for the rights to their ancestral lands with the local people of Glasgow.

 If you can volunteer some time or space to help make their long journey worthwhile please contact them through their website https://www.mingaindigena.org/volunteers-at-cop26